Discussion

 What Else can I Adjust in my Experiments?

 It’s not only microscope parameters that can be tuned.
-Signal-to-background ratio, for example, can be improved through better sample preparation or a change of microscope.
-A switch from widefield to confocal can help in this scenario in particular.
-The key is to identify what aspect of the imaging process is preventing you from answering your hypotheses.
+Signal-to-background ratio (SBR), which I discuss in the next section, can be improved through better sample preparation or a change of microscope.
+A switch from widefield to confocal microscope can help in this scenario in particular.
+Try to identify what aspect of the experiment is preventing you from answering your hypotheses, and then look at what can be changed to make it possible.

-The key is to establish the requirements for your experiments in terms of these properties:
+The key is to establish the requirements for your experiments in terms of these qualities:

 and these constraints:

-Without any requirements or constraints, there is no way of doing meaningful, quantitative experiments on a microscope.
+I’m going to say it again because it’s so important: without any requirements or constraints, there is no way of doing meaningful, quantitative experiments on a microscope because there is nothing to optimize.

 You might have heard of the “triangle of frustration”, “pyramid of compromise,” or similar terms.
 One such example looks like this (source):